celenityy/nextdns-settings/README.md

 * `pagead.l.doubleclick.net`
 * `www.googleadservices.com`

-Note that I maintain a variety of comprehensive blocklists [here](https://codeberg.org/Magnesium1062/blocklists/).
+Note that I maintain a variety of comprehensive blocklists [here](https://codeberg.org/Magnesium1062/BadBlock).
 Sadly you won't be able to add them to NextDNS, but you may skim through them and manually block whatever you wish to.

-Regardless, if you use Apple devices, I would recommend blocking the following that aren't included on most lists for a nice bang for your buck:

-* `cdn-xp-ingest.edge.apple` # Similar to xp.apple.com (See below), except Apple officially admits this is used for "Reporting"
-* `cdn-xp-ingest-ab.v.aaplimg.com` # Similar to xp.apple.com (See below), except Apple officially admits this is used for "Reporting"
-* `cdn-xp-ingest.apple.com` # Related to xp-cdn.apple.com (See below)
-* `cdn-xp-ingest-ab.apple.com` # Related to xp-cdn.apple.com (See below)
-* `idiagnostics.apple.com` # Sends diagnostic data to Apple
-* `idiagnostics.apple.com.akadns.net` # Sends diagnostic data to Apple
-* `pancake.apple.com` # Seems to be used for "home sharing" & telemetry
-* `pancake.apple.com.edgekey.net` # Seems to be used for "home sharing" & telemetry
-* `pancake.cdn-apple.com.akadns.net` # Seems to be used for "home sharing" & telemetry
-* `pancake.g.aaplimg.com` # Seems to be used for "home sharing" & telemetry
-* `xp.apple.com` # General telemetry for various Apple apps & services: https://gizmodo.com/apple-iphone-analytics-tracking-even-when-off-app-store-1849757558.
-It has also been used for updates, but updates seem to still work without issue with this blocked.
-* `xp.apple.com.edgekey.net` # General telemetry for various Apple apps & services: https://gizmodo.com/apple-iphone-analytics-tracking-even-when-off-app-store-1849757558.
-It has also been used for updates, but updates seem to still work without issue with this blocked
-* `xp.itunes-apple.com.akadns.net` # General telemetry for various Apple apps & services: https://gizmodo.com/apple-iphone-analytics-tracking-even-when-off-app-store-1849757558.
-It has also been used for updates, but updates seem to still work without issue with this blocked
-* `xp-cdn.apple.com` # Similar to xp.apple.com, except Apple officially admits this is used for "Reporting".

 # Allowlist

-Note that I maintain a comprehensive whitelist [here](https://codeberg.org/Magnesium1062/blocklists/src/branch/main/whitelist.txt).
+Note that I maintain a comprehensive whitelist [here](https://codeberg.org/Magnesium1062/BadBlock/raw/branch/main/whitelist.txt).
 Sadly you won't be able to add it to NextDNS, but you may skim through it and manually allow whatever you wish to.

 Regardless, you should allow the following for updates on Fedora Linux: